aws-samples/aws-robomaker-sample-application-open-source-rover/README.md

-# AWS RoboMaker Sample Application - Mars Rover
+# AWS RoboMaker Sample Application - Open Source Rover

 This application is an example that demostrates how to build and end-to-end robotics system.
 It highlights the Open Source Rover project and includes a URDF file modeled after the popular open source project.
 To learn more about the open source rover, check it out [here](https://opensourcerover.jpl.nasa.gov/)